biocore/evident/README.md

 Looks like there's a pretty large difference between these two groups.
 What we would like to do now is calculate the effect size of this difference.
-Because we are comparing only two groups, we can use Cohen's d. evident automatically chooses the correct effect size to calculate - either Cohen's d if there are only two categories or Cohen's f if there are more than 2.
+Because we are comparing only two groups, we can use Cohen's d.
+Evident automatically chooses the correct effect size to calculate - either Cohen's d if there are only two categories or Cohen's f if there are more than 2.

 ```python
 adh.calculate_effect_size(column="classification")